DavidBarriere/Turone-Sheep-Brain-Templates-and-Atlases/README.md

 The TSBTA resources have been organized as two main sections : Head templates and Brain templates

   ### Head templates
-  In this section a set of templates, priors and brain masks is available for ex-vivo and in-vivo data normalization T1-weighted template (3D MPRAGE sequence) + IR T1-weighted template (3D IR-SPACE sequence) + T2-weighted (3D T2 MEDIC) + associated probabilistics maps of GM (prob01), WM (prob02) and CSF (prob03) + brain masks + brain atlas and its associated labels nomenclature at the ITKSnap format.
+  In this section a set of templates, priors and brain masks is available for ex-vivo and in-vivo data normalization.

+  T1-weighted template (3D MPRAGE sequence) + IR T1-weighted template (3D IR-SPACE sequence) + T2-weighted (3D T2 MEDIC) + associated probabilistics maps of GM (prob01), WM (prob02) and CSF (prob03) + brain masks + brain atlas and its associated labels nomenclature at the ITKSnap format.

   Spatial resolution = 0.5x0.5x0.5mm.